marcus-grant/notes/python.md

 returns the individual item in the `name` variable given between `for` and `in`.
 Substituting any collection or iterable given in place of `names` achieves the same result.
-This can include the `range` functino call which instead gives a number range.
+This can include the `range` function call which instead gives a number range.

 ```python
 for num in range(1, 10):